 While there may be a lot of discussion about HIV remission and discovering a cure for HIV, the truth is that little is known about how to achieve either.
 However, an HIV ‘cure’, in the permanent sense, remains an overarching goal for the field.
-Jim Demarest, Director of Microbiology Strategy gives his view.
+Jim Demarest, Global Lead HIV Remission/Cure gives his view.

 What does cure and remission mean in HIV?